cryptr-examples/cryptr-symfony-api-sample/README.md

 **How the CryptrGuardAuthenticator proceeds:**

 1. Read the access token in the header
-2. Guard read public key from cryptr to validate access token.
+2. Guard read public key from Cryptr to validate the access token.
 If it succeeds, the response will be `200`, if not, it will be `401`.

-Tips: __If some routes are public, developers can update CryptrGuardAuthenticator::supports methods to handle this, returning false will skip the authorization check__
+Tip: __If some routes are public, developers can update `CryptrGuardAuthenticator::supports` methods to handle this, returning false will skip the authorization check__

 ### Use CryptrGuardAuthenticator